getCUJO/QoOID/draft-ietf-ippm-qoo.md

 For example: "This network provides 94% of optimal conditions for video conferencing".
 This way, QoO conveys an intuition for how well an application is expected to perform in the assessed network with higher scores intended to convey that applications are more likely to have optimal performance.

-The QoO framework builds upon Quality Attenuation  {{TR-452.1}} and evaluates network conditions using latency distributions, packet loss rates, and throughput rates.
+The QoO framework builds upon Quality Attenuation  {{TR-452.1}} and evaluates network conditions using latency distributions, packet loss rates, and throughput.
 These measured conditions are compared against application-specific, quality-focused network performance requirements along multiple dimensions (such as 90th or 95th latency percentiles or mean packet loss rate) at two thresholds:

 - Optimal performance (ROP): Network conditions under which application performance becomes optimal